 Studies also show that the area of the brain responsible for higher cognition—the hippocampus—enlarges slightly when an individual exercises frequently.

-HealthHub Tip: Exercising increases our heart rates, which increases blood and oxygen flow to our brains.
-It is important for us to keep exercising, especially we get older.
-Exercising helps increase our mental functions and lowers our risk of dementia.
+HealthHub Tip: Exercising increases our heart rate, which results in an increase in blood and oxygen flow to our brain.
+It is important for us to exercise regularly, especially as we get older.
+Exercising helps to improve our mental functions and lowers our risk of dementia.

-Is weight loss your end game?
-Instead of those diet pills, try exercising.
+Healthy weight management preserves the quality of life.
+Instead of consuming diet pills, try exercising.

 I'm sure this is nothing new to you, and you've heard this a million times—that's because it's true.
-Consistent exercise has been and will always be the most effective way to lose weight.
+Consistent exercise has been and will always be the most effective way to manage a healthy weight.

 tips to help you stay motivated and on course to reach your ideal goal weight.

 Battling another cough or cold?
-Or, do you often feel tired?
+Do you often feel tired?
 Are you unable to reach your goals in life because your poor health is hindering you?

 A simple exercise routine a few times a week may just be the answer to strengthen your immune system.
-Try it for a few months and see how much more healthy and robust you'll feel.
+Try it for a few months and see how much healthier and more robust you'll feel.

 Think of exercise as a preventive medicine.
 It reduces your risk of heart disease, high blood pressure, obesity, diabetes (the list goes on) each time you exercise.